rogersmykenzie/merge-lecture/welcome.md

 Hello Everyone!
 Goodbye Everyone.
-I hate all of you
+I hate all of you!